 - Scour your POS system for any and all potential goldmines of information

-However you gather information, be sure to reach out via more than one channel to get the maximum effect.
+However you choose to gather information, be sure to reach out via more than one channel to get the maximum effect.
 Consider sending mailers with family discounts to those who have children.
 Follow it up with a reminder email or targeted Facebook ad.
-Send a birthday card to customers who are celebrating each month and bolster response with an email as well.
-Run a Facebook ad offering a customer appreciation discount to those with a strong purchase history and send a thank you letter with a coupon too.
-The more data you collect and the more your promotions coordinate between Print & Digital channels, the better response you’ll see.
+Send a birthday card to customers who are celebrating and bolster response with an email as well.
+Run a Facebook ad offering a customer appreciation discount to those with a purchase history and send a thank you letter with a coupon.
+The more data you collect and the more your promotions coordinate, the better response you’ll see.

 Use each social media channel to promote the others

-Are your direct mail recipients aware of your social media presence and email list?
+Are your direct mail recipients aware of your social media presence or the fact that you have an email list to subscribe to?
 If not, it’s time to change that – and the same is true of your email list subscribers and social media followers.
-Place a heavy focus on cross-promoting your various outreach channels this year to ensure maximum awareness among your customers.
+Place a heavy focus on cross-promoting your various outreach channels to ensure maximum awareness among your customers.

 Don’t forget to tie your Print marketing in too!
-Include social icons on direct mail pieces – an easy way to let visitors know which social networking accounts your company utilizes and what its username is on each.
+Include social icons on direct mail pieces – an easy way to let visitors know which social networking accounts your company utilizes and what its username is on each platform.

 Bridge the gap between the traditional and the trendy